 3200 College Avenue, Davie, FL 33314 954.236.1000

 More than 5,000 students take classes at FAU's second-largest campus.
 Conveniently located in central Broward County with Broward College as part of the South Florida Education Center, FAU Davie offers coursework in 30 degree programs.
 The campus features more than 300,000 square feet of labs, classrooms, offices and a jointly administered library.
-The campus is home to the Florida Center for Environmental Studies, the Freight Mobility Research Institute, the STEM Education Center, and the LeRoy Collins Public Ethics Academy.
+The campus is home to the Florida Center for Environmental Studies, the STEM Education Center, and Florida Public Archaeology Network, Small Business Development Center.

 5600 US 1 North, Fort Pierce, FL 34946 772.242.2400